jacobh926/jacobh926.github.io/_pages/about.md

 News
 ======
-* [2026/07] [Sun Yat-sen University](https://mp.weixin.qq.com/s/uZgovPEVIdy0LijFjtmMEg) I was selected to participate in the AI Anthropology Workshop (AI人类学研修班) at Sun Yat-sen University, led by [**Prof. Jin Jun (景军)**](https://www.soc.tsinghua.edu.cn/info/1231/2065.htm).
+* [2026/07] I joined the [AI Anthropology Workshop (AI人类学研修班) at Sun Yat-sen University](https://mp.weixin.qq.com/s/uZgovPEVIdy0LijFjtmMEg), led by Professor[**Jin Jun (景军)**](https://www.soc.tsinghua.edu.cn/info/1231/2065.htm).
 Looking forward to learning from and connecting with scholars working on AI and anthropology! 🎉
-* [2026/03] [Symposium](https://dearhub.hkbu.edu.hk/dear/index.php/events/#finale) I am excited to join **From Digital Ethics to Resilience: Navigating Responsibility and AI Literacy in Higher Education and Beyond** as a student panelist for a roundtable discussion led by Prof. Mark Pegrum 🎉!
+* [2026/03] [Symposium](https://dearhub.hkbu.edu.hk/dear/index.php/events/#finale) I am excited to join **From Digital Ethics to Resilience: Navigating Responsibility and AI Literacy in Higher Education and Beyond** as a student panelist for a roundtable discussion led by Professor Mark Pegrum 🎉!
 See y'all at the roundtable 😄
 *